-To help limit the spread of coronavirus (COVID-19), millions of people recently made the shift from working in an office building to working from home.
-With that transition comes growing pains, like how to set up a new workspace, how to prevent ZoomBombing (yes, that’s really a thing) and how to make sure your home network is safe and secure.
+To help limit the spread of coronavirus, millions of people recently made the shift from working in an office building to working from home.
+With that transition comes growing pains, like how to set up a home office with limited space, to how to prevent ZoomBombing (yes, that’s really a thing), and how to make sure your home network is safe and secure.

 We understand you need to stay connected now more than ever as we all practice social distancing.
-That’s why our experts compiled this list of tips and tricks to help you keep your home network safe from hackers.
+Every day, Asurion Experts help our 300 million customers (and counting!) to get the most out of the tech devices they love and rely on, including their home office tech.
+Here they share everything you need to know about Zoom hacking and tips and tricks to help you keep your home network safe from hackers.

 What is ZoomBombing?